huggingface/datasets/datasets/bnl_newspapers/README.md

 ### Dataset Summary

 The BnL has digitised over 800.000 pages of Luxembourg newspapers.
-This dataset contains a subset of these newspapers which sit under the "Processed Datasets" collection.
+This dataset currently has one configuration covering a subset of these newspapers, which sit under the "Processed Datasets" collection.
 The BNL:

 > processed all newspapers and monographs that are in the public domain and extracted the full text and associated meta data of every single article, section, advertisement… The result is a large number of small, easy to use XML files formatted using Dublin Core.

-This dataset contains the newspapers from these processed collections.

 [More Information Needed]